-The following screen capture shows an example configuration of a connection in the Remote Manager application.
+The following screen capture shows an example configuration of a connection to a recorder in the Remote Manager application.

-Figure 43: Example Remote Manager Interface Connection Configuration
+Figure 44: Example Recorder Connection Configuration

-The screen capture was taken from a PC which uses a router to connect to Internet and this router has uses IP address 20.120.1.100 as its public IP address (w.x.y.z).
+The screen capture was taken on a PC which uses a router to connect to Internet and this router has uses IP address 20.120.1.100 as its public IP address (w.x.y.z).